brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 The last time a sole failed on one of my boots, I did something unconventional.
 Instead of throwing the pair of them out, I repaired the broken boot.
-While not quite the point of a existential alarm, I've found it a little disturbing in recent years just how disposable everything I own is.
+While not quite the point of a existential alarm, I'm more than a little disturbed these days by just how disposable everything I own is.
 Half of it seems designed with planned obsolescence in mind (I can measure the year by counting how many Sennheiser earphones I send back for warranty), and half of